 - Anyone who suspects bullying may be happening must inform the relevant Form Tutor, Head of Key Stage or the Pastoral Manager and record the event on our tracking software, Sleuth. - All staff should take any incidents of bullying reported to them seriously and be sensitive to the feelings of the pupil(s) reporting issues of bullying.
-Make it clear that they have made the right decision to tell, - All staff should deal promptly with any issues of bullying in the classroom and offer the support of a safe room/area if it is necessary, - All staff will encourage pupils to complete the bullying questionnaire issued just before Bullying Week in November, - PSW's and the Pastoral Manager will discuss the incident with the pupil and agree the best course of action, - PSW's and Pastoral Manager will investigate any reports of bullying with the aim of stopping any bullying immediately, - PSW's and the Pastoral Manager will use mediation, refer appropriate interventions or whole school sanctions as appropriate to challenge and resolve incidents of bullying, - As a school we will offer support to change the behaviour of the bully which could involve outside agencies,
+Make it clear that they have made the right decision to tell. - All staff should deal promptly with any issues of bullying in the classroom and offer the support of a safe room/area if it is necessary. - All staff will encourage pupils to complete the bullying questionnaire issued just before Bullying Week in November. - Support staff and the Pastoral Manager will discuss the incident with the pupil and agree the best course of - Support staff and the Pastoral Manager will investigate any reports of bullying with the aim of stopping any bullying immediately. - Support staff and the Pastoral Manager will use mediation, refer appropriate interventions or whole school sanctions as appropriate to challenge and resolve incidents of bullying. - As a school we will offer support to change the behaviour of the bully which could involve outside agencies and/or internal education and therapeutic resources.